 Individualism.
 A belief in the centrality and primary importance of the individual and the importance of self-sufficiency and independence.

 Industrial democracy.
-An employment system in which there is democratic participation in the workplace.
+Democratic participation in the workplace.

 Industrialism.
 A mode of production characterized by the large-scale manufacturing of goods (including agriculture).
 As with any mode of production, industrialism imposes severe constraints upon the rest of the sociocultural system.